instanetk/makeitgogo/README.md

 REACT_APP_API_URL=
 ```

-These values will come from you Firebase API credentials, Cloudinary (for image upload storage), Stripe Publishable Key, and a reference to the Express server API endpoint (and port number if in development environment) eg: `http://localhost:5000/api`
+These values will come from your Firebase API credentials, Cloudinary (for image upload storage), Stripe Publishable Key, and a reference to the Express server API endpoint (and port number if in development environment) eg: `http://localhost:5000/api`

 Now run the following command from your CLI: